-d.
+- to the low-rise residential areas and the Historic Mixed-use Character Sub-Area. - c.
 Continuous street walls, small-scale mixed use developments, street and stacked townhouses and apartment residential forms may be permitted.
 Development shall be urban in nature and front the street with main residential and commercial entrances facing the street.
-Single-storey commercial plazas are not permitted and the regulations shall establish a minimum height for development.

-Figure 3-12:Historic Residential Sub-Areas, N.T.S.

-- e.
-The integration of built heritage and mature trees into the development fabric is encouraged. - f.
-Land assembly to permit larger development blocks is permitted, subject to the provisions of satisfactory concept plans that demonstrate adherence to the development objectives for Main Street North.
-Setback provision shall be established to ensure that the rhythm of facades along Main Street North is maintained. - g.
-For townhouse dwelling types, garages are not permitted to face a public street to ensure that the historical character of the area is maintained. - h.
+Single-storey commercial plazas are not permitted and the Regulations shall establish a minimum height for development. - d.
+The integration of built heritage and mature trees into the development fabric is encouraged. - e.
+Land assembly to permit larger development blocks is permitted, subject to the provision of satisfactory concept plans that demonstrate adherence to the development objectives for Main Street North.
+Setback provision shall be established to ensure that the rhythm of facades along Main Street North is maintained. - f.
+For townhouse dwelling types, garages are not permitted to face a public street to ensure that the historical character of the area is maintained.

+g.
 A transition to neighbouring low-rise areas and important buildings shall be provided through use of built form controls.
 The regulations will also regulate commercial uses where the transition area faces neighbouring stable residential areas.